kimothokamau/kimothokamaublog/content/blog/signup-binance/index.md

 ![login verification](./login-verif.png)

-If you see your email as shown in the last screenshot.
-That is; with just a few characters, know that you have :
+If you see your Account page looking like the right image in the last screenshot above,  know that you have :
 - Successfully opened a binance account
 - Successfully installed the binance mobile app
 - Successfully logged in